reigenatk/rpg-game/devlog.md

 Again, my goal with this game isn't to make perfection, I just want to convey emotion and give the player a glimpse of my college life.

+Tmrw: Sort out the classroom scene, finish the animators for other NPCs, and hopefully start working on some cutscenes!

+# 11/3/22
+OK, all schedules have been officially added.
+Hurray.
+Campus definitely feels a little more lively, surely the player will run into a few people now (unless he holes himself up in the room).

+Now I will work on church cutscene and dialogues.
+Added lots more audio today as well, some really troll ones in there xD

+# 11/4/22

+Thinking heavily today about headshot, u know every rpg has it, where it shows the character's face on the left side of the screen.
+That way you get a close up and it feels more realistic ig?

+Problem is I need to read in each line of dialogue, and see who is talking.
+Then also somehow I need to be able to pass in using Yarn, which face I want.
+I was thinking about using a YarnCommand each time we wanna change the face, but now it seems a better solution is using [Yarn tags](https://docs.yarnspinner.dev/getting-started/writing-in-yarn/tags-metadata)?
+Then we use the `nameUpdated` function in `Headshots.cs` which really is called by the `OnNameUpdate` function in `DialogueCharacterNameView.cs`, to extract the metadata of the line, and hopefully see whether or not we should use a default headshot or a custom one.

+Complicated!
+Let's see if I can get this working.
+Because the alternative is just, we talk to people and they just talk and stuff but there's no emotion involved.

+Ok for future reference when doing **metadata** we put something like `#e:slight-smile` in the yarn dialogue.
+I chose "e" but it could be any word or letter, this e stands for expression.
+And then slight-smile is the name of the string in the scriptable object, which has a corresponding sprite.
+When the metadata is put into a String[], the elements then look like `e:slight-smile`, so without the `#` symbol.
+Therefore I can now get rid of the first two letters to get my desired string, which we will go find the sprite with.
+And if there is no metadata then we can assume we want the default sprite.
+Cool.

+OK I think the headshot system is working.
+Suprisingly not that terrible, hurray for Yarn.
+Not hurray for having to put tags in all my Yarn dialogues now xD

+At least no tag = default so that's a net positive.

+Also just a sidenote, **stop moving scripts around in the file heiarchy**, it keeps causing these weird "Missing Script" bugs to appear in Unity and then I have to re-enter in all the fields.
+Really annoying.

+# 11/5/22

+OK I changed the player anims all to the Robot character.
+We're committing to that.
+Also I am pretty much done with church cutscene, just gotta find non cancer sounds for each of the players.
+Harder than expected.

+# 11/8/22

+Ok finished fixing a few bugs, biggest one was that at end of the scene it would just freeze, the problem was the way I was advancing time.
+I fixed it using two things: First we now just **instantly set the time to the value we want**, instead of using the for loop to call the `UpdateGameSecond` method a few thousand times.
+Then you might say, well then the NPCs aren't gonna move properly.

+Not anymore.
+I added the ability for NPCs to move between scenes, even if there is no scene route between them.
+Adding this was actually pretty easy since its already inside the NPC Move coroutine whenever the time lags behind.
+The only problem is that it doesn't look realistic since the NPC just teleports into the right place, but thats totally fine for me.
+So now you can hop around in time and NPCs will still move around just fine.
+Perfect.

+Finished Bible Study scene, finished bloomer dialogue (general), now I was working on the coomer dialogue and a cutscene where you bust him for being a stalker.

+Made a really retarded scene where cops chase the coomer around lol.
+Still doesnt work yet, theres this weird bug where the cutscene doesnt run cuz the animators are supposedly disabled on the non-npcs... wtf?